alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

     Once the `CLUSTER-IP` and `PORT` fields are complete, the service is live.

 1. Check the `virtualservice` is live:

     ```
-    kubectl get virtualservice prototype-kit
+    kubectl get virtualservice prototype-kit-web
     ```
     You will see output similar to the following:

     ```
     NAME                GATEWAYS                       HOSTS                                 AGE
-    prototype-kit   [gsp-gsp-cluster.gsp-system]   [prototype-kit.local.govsandbox.uk]   19h
+    prototype-kit-web   [gsp-gsp-cluster.gsp-system]   [prototype-kit.local.govsandbox.uk]   4m
     ```
     Once the `GATEWAYS` and `HOSTS` field have URLs in them, the `virtualservice` is live.

+1. Check the `destinationrule` is live:

+    ```
+    kubectl get destinationrule prototype-kit-web
+    ```
+    You will see output similar to the following:

+    ```
+    NAME                HOST                                             AGE
+    prototype-kit-web   prototype-kit-web.gsp-system.svc.cluster.local   8m
+    ```
+    Once the `HOSTS` field have cluster URL, the `destiantionrule` is live.

-Once the `service`, `virtualservice` and Deployment are live, you have successfully created a local GSP instance and deployed the `govuk-prototype-kit` app.
+Once the `service`, `virtualservice`, `destinationrule` and `Deployment` are live, you have successfully created a local GSP instance and deployed the `govuk-prototype-kit` app.

 You must now connect to the app.